Luke Steckel: Tennessee Titans

+Chicago Bears

-Steckel was hired by the Chicago Bears as assistant offensive line coach in 2023.
+In 2023, Steckel was hired by the Chicago Bears as their assistant offensive line coach under head coach Matt Eberflus.

+Las Vegas Raiders

+On February 23, 2024, Steckel was hired by the Las Vegas Raiders as their tight ends coach under head coach Antonio Pierce.

 Personal life

 Luke married Lindsay Spieler in June 2018.
 Luke has two siblings, Lesley, a graduate of Baylor University and Christian, also a Baylor graduate, who is lead sports anchor for WAPT-TV, the ABC affiliate in Jackson, Mississippi, and works college basketball games for ESPNU.
 Luke's uncle, Dave Steckel just like his father is a football coach and is the former head coach of the Missouri State Bears football team and previously served under Gary Pinkel at Missouri.